ernestocanibano/CarND-Traffic-Sign-Classifier-Project-P2/writeup.md

 * Optimizer = Adam Optimizier
 * Dropout = 0.5.
 I tried several values with the following results: 1.0 = 91%, 0.75 = 95%, 0.5 = 96%, 0.25 = 90%.
 At the beginning I didn't include dropout in the model, when I include the dropout I achieved to improve the accuracy.

-####4.
-Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
+#### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
 * training set accuracy of 99%.
 * validation set accuracy of 96%.
 * test set accuracy of 95%.

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+I began with the LeNet model architecture.
+This architecture was originally developed to recognize digits and characteres in images.
+Therefore it could work well classifiying Traffic Signals.

+Due to the low the accuracy, I modified the architecture increasing the depth of several layers.
+A traffic sign is quite more complex than a character of digit I thought this would improve the accuracy.
+Training and testing the model I achieve to increase the accuracy but not enough.

+To continue improving, i decided to add several dropout layers between the fully connected layers.
+I perform several trainings and validations to adjust the value of the dropout to 0.5.
+It works much better than without dropout which means that overfitting was occuring.

-###Test a Model on New Images
+### Test a Model on New Images

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
+#### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Here are five German traffic signs that I found on the web: